gursmeep404/Mjolnir/Docs/Research.md

 - It works with beautiful soup where it fetches webpages that are then analysed and parsed by beautifulsoup

-## What will I use?
-- Requests to fetch webpages and analyze responses
-- BeautifulSoup for web scraping
-- Nikto to scan for vulnerabilities and misconfigurations in web servers
-- Zap to perform active scanning and detect SQLi, XSS, etc

 # **CVE Mapping and Exploit Detection**